symfony/symfony-docs/components/serializer.rst

 #.
 The name of the class this information will be decoded to
 #.
 The encoder used to convert that information into an array

-.. versionadded:: 3.3
-    Support for the ``allow_extra_attributes`` key in the context was introduced in Symfony 3.3.

 By default, additional attributes that are not mapped to the denormalized object will be ignored by the Serializer component.
 Set the ``allow_extra_attributes`` key of the deserialization context to ``false`` to let the serializer throw